abbasadel/smartranking/README.md

 ```

-To run the app, just type the following commands to start the containerized application
+or you can run the app using Docker, just type the following commands to start the containerized application

 ```bash
 docker-compose build